 - Spanish embassy or consulate if you are abroad

-In order to make a Spanish passport application, you will need to provide valid ID (e.g. DNI) plus your previous passport if you are applying to renew your Spanish passport.
-You will also need to provide a recent colour 36 x 22mm photograph.
+In order to make a Spanish passport application, you will need to provide valid ID (e.g., DNI) plus your previous passport if you are applying to renew your passport.
+You will also need to provide a recent color 36 x 22mm photograph.
 If applying within Spain, you need to make a prior appointment which you can do through this link.

-- Five years for those aged under 30 when the passport was issued
+- Five years for those under 30 when the passport was issued

-- Ten years for those aged 30 and above when the passport was issued
+- Ten years for those 30 and above when the passport was issued

-The current Spanish passport cost is €26 which is a standard fee for the first passport, renewal or replacement.
+The current passport cost is €26 which is a standard fee for the first passport, renewal, or replacement.
 This fee can be paid in cash at the office issuing your passport or through the telematic service (information available here in Spanish).
-Spanish passports are issued free of charge if you meet certain conditions and qualify for ‘beneficiary of large family status’.
+Passports are free of charge if you meet certain conditions and qualify for beneficiary of large family status.

 - Spanish Ministry of Foreign Affairs and Cooperation, which is responsible for Spanish citizenship and passports and has information about both on its website

 - Spanish National Police Body, which issues both Spanish passports and ID cards (DNI)